Generated Components

 - provider sets or generated Wire inputs

-- observability target configuration
+- observability app and runtime configuration

 Use forj build when unsure.